Banging Toolbox

 Milled vs smooth face hammers

 You don’t want to use the milled face on finished walls or wooden surfaces at all.
-This is why a good DIY’er or builder invest in a smooth-faced hammer for finishing work.
+This is why an experienced DIY’er or chippy invest in a smooth-faced hammer for finishing work.

 Metal vs. Wood vs. Fiberglass handled hammers